SavvyTechGal/python_gui/IssueDocs.md

-# Documentation of Issues encountered throughout the project and how they were solved
+# Documentation of Issues
+Details issues encountered throughout the project and how they were solved

 ## Issue 1 - Savana Hughes